Skip to content

 Renal Function Tests

-Renal Function Test: The health and functionality of the kidneys are evaluated using a series of medical procedures called renal function test, commonly known as kidney function tests.
+Renal Function Tests: The health and functionality of the kidneys are evaluated using a series of medical procedures called renal function test, commonly known as kidney function tests.
 The kidneys are essential for maintaining fluid and electrolyte balance, controlling blood pressure, and filtering waste and excess substances from the blood.
 The importance of renal function test, the most common tests, and how to interpret the findings are all covered in this page.

 How Important Renal Function test